SAP

 Scaling design through systems thinking

-What this project taught me about people, process, and ownership.
+What the DNA Web Kit taught me about people, process, and ownership.

-Before this project, I assumed the majority of the work would be designing components in Figma.
-Instead, I found that creating the component was often the shortest part of the process.
-Most of the effort went into aligning stakeholders, gathering feedback, refining proposals, working with development teams across different codebases, validating implementation, and planning how the work would be rolled out and maintained over time.
+Prior to this project, I assumed design systems work focused on building components in Figma.
+Instead, I found that creating components was often the shortest part of the process.
+The majority of the work went into aligning stakeholders, refining proposals, collaborating with development teams across different codebases, validating implementation, and planning for long-term adoption and maintenance.

 Working in an organization the size of SAP gave me a new appreciation for how much collaboration goes into building a successful design system.
-A single Data Token proposal required alignment across 10 contributors, coordination with four development teams, and careful quality checks before it could be released.
-It also gave me my first opportunity to own a design system initiative from proposal through implementation, launch, and adoption.
-Seeing each stage firsthand reinforced that design systems are as much about enabling people and processes as they are about designing interfaces.
+With a single component proposal requiring alignment across 10 contributors, coordination with four development teams, and careful quality checks before release, I learned that meaningful change depends on patience, clear communication, and building consensus around a shared direction.

 MORE CASE STUDIES